davidmalcolm/texi2rst/output/exceptions.rst

 * The :option:`-fobjc-exceptions` command line option must be used when compiling Objective-C files that use exceptions.

-  * With the GNU runtime, exceptions are always implemented as native exceptions and it is recommended that the :option:`-fexceptions` and :option:`-shared-libgcc` options are used when linking.
+  * With the GNU runtime, exceptions are always implemented as 'native' exceptions and it is recommended that the :option:`-fexceptions` and :option:`-shared-libgcc` options are used when linking.